 Promscale does not, by default, provide instrumentation to collect telemetry from your applications and infrastructure.
 It is expected that you use Prometheus to collect metrics.
 You can also use OpenTelemetry to collect traces.
 When you have the instrumentation set up, you can use Promscale to ingest the metric and trace data.

 If you have Prometheus or OpenTelemetry installed, you can install Promscale on these environments:

 - Kubernetes: use Helm charts or a manifest file.

 - Debian or Ubuntu: use the provided deb package

 - VM or bare metal: use the source file.

-You can also use our prom-migrator tool to migrate your existing Prometheus data into Promscale.
+You can also use the prom-migrator tool to migrate your existing Prometheus data into Promscale.